Jc-alt logo

 return decoded

-Solution 1: Splicing Delimiter with Catchup 2 pointers - Two Pointers/Catchup
+Solution 1: Splicing Delimiter With 2 Catchup pointers [TC Opt] - Two Pointers/Catchup

 def encode(self, strs: List[str]) -> str: